stevenTan01/wecantthinkofone/README.md

 ### statement of problem

-What is the Boolean value of the statement “it is possible to get from the starting position to treasure."
+Return the Boolean value of the statement “it is possible to get from the current position to the treasure."

 ### recursive abstraction
 When I am asked to  </br>